-The Modern Foreign Languages (French, German, Spanish) do not contain coursework or NEA elements.
+The Modern Foreign Languages (French, German, Spanish) do not contain coursework or controlled assessment elements.
 However, the GCSE oral examinations will take place in Year 11 in April, in the first few weeks after Easter.

-$\bf Drama$ - in Year 11, there is a practical exam which will take place in the Spring Term.
+Drama In Year 11 there is a practical exam which will take place in the Spring Term.